 I know, I know, this one seems a little bias coming from a training provider.
-The simple reality is that most (80%) IT staffing firms don’t have a formal sales onboarding program or even online sales training.
-You can't grow and scale a business without investing in your people and making sales onboarding repeatable, scalable and predictable.
+The simple reality is that most (80%) IT staffing firms have informal, haphazard sales onboarding and don't even take advantage of modern learning technologies.
+You can't scale your revenue growth without investing in your people and making sales onboarding repeatable, scalable and predictable.

 Reason #3 IT Staffing Firms Struggle to Scale

-In addition to providing sales training and sales coaching, we also help organizations design and implement sales process.
+In addition to sales onboarding and sales coaching, we also help organizations design and implement sales process.
 We begin by conducting input sessions by asking salespeople to describe and document their sales process.
 We typically discover the following: